Royalist (Spanish American independence): Restoration of the Spanish Constitution and independence

-Spanish liberals finally had success in forcing Ferdinand VII to restore the Constitution on January 1, 1820, when Rafael Riego headed a rebellion among troops which had been gathered for a large expeditionary force to be sent to the Americas.
+Spanish liberals finally had success in forcing Ferdinand VII to restore the Constitution on January 1, 1820, when Rafael Riego headed a rebellion among troops that had been gathered for a large expeditionary force to be sent to the Americas.
 By March 7, the royal palace in Madrid was surrounded by soldiers under the command of General Francisco Ballesteros, and three days later on March 10, the besieged Ferdinand VII, now a virtual prisoner, agreed to restore the Constitution.

 Riego's revolt had two significant effects on the war in the Americas.
-First in military matters, the large numbers of reinforcements, that were especially needed to retake New Granada and defend the Viceroyalty of Peru, would never arrive.
+First, in military matters, the large numbers of reinforcements, that were especially needed to retake New Granada and defend the Viceroyalty of Peru, would never arrive.
 Furthermore, as the royalist situation became more desperate in region after region, the army experienced wholesale defections of units to the patriot side.
-Second in political matters, the reinstitution of a liberal regime changed the terms under which the Spanish government sought to engage the insurgents.
+Second, in political matters, the reinstitution of a liberal regime changed the terms under which the Spanish government sought to engage the insurgents.
 The new government naively assumed that the insurgents were fighting for Spanish liberalism and that the Spanish Constitution could still be the basis of reconciliation between the two sides.
-Government implemented the Constitution and held elections in the overseas provinces, just as in Spain.
+The government implemented the Constitution and held elections in the overseas provinces, just as in Spain.
 It also ordered military commanders to begin armistice negotiations with the insurgents with the promise that they could participate in the restored representative government.

 The Spanish Constitution, it turned out, served as the basis for independence in New Spain and Central America, since in the two regions it was a coalition of conservative and liberal royalist leaders who led the establishment of new states.
 The restoration of the Spanish Constitution and representative government was enthusiastically welcomed in New Spain and Central America.
 Elections were held, local governments formed and deputies sent to the Cortes.
 Among liberals, however, there was fear that the new regime would not last, and among conservatives and the Church, that the new liberal government would expand its reforms and anti-clerical legislation.
-This climate of instability created the conditions for the two sides to forge an alliance.
+This climate of instability created the conditions for the two sides to ally.
 This alliance coalesced towards the end of 1820 behind Agustín de Iturbide, a colonel in the royal army, who at the time was assigned to destroy the guerrilla forces led by Vicente Guerrero.
-Instead Iturbide entered into negotiations, which resulted in the Plan of Iguala, which would establish New Spain as an independent kingdom, with Ferdinand VII as its king.
+Instead, Iturbide entered into negotiations, which resulted in the Plan of Iguala, which would establish New Spain as an independent kingdom, with Ferdinand VII as its king.
 With the Treaty of Córdoba, the highest Spanish official in Mexico approved the Plan of Iguala, and although the Spanish government never ratified this treaty, it did not have the resources to enforce its rejection.
 Ultimately, it was the royal army in Mexico that ultimately brought about that nation's independence.